Ira Terrell

-Ira Edmondson Terrell (born June 19, 1954) is an American retired professional basketball player.
-Terrell played college basketball for the SMU Mustangs and professionally in the NBA for the Phoenix Suns, New Orleans Jazz, and Portland Trail Blazers.
+Ira Edmondson Terrell (born June 19, 1954) is an American former professional basketball player.
+Terrell played college basketball for the SMU Mustangs and professionally in the National Basketball Association (NBA) for the Phoenix Suns, New Orleans Jazz, and Portland Trail Blazers.

 A 6'8" power forward from Dallas' Roosevelt High School and Southern Methodist University, Terrell played in the National Basketball Association from 1976 to 1979 as a member of the Phoenix Suns, New Orleans Jazz and Portland Trail Blazers.
 He averaged 7.0 points per game and 4.2 rebounds per game in his career.